iNMR icon

 Step 4

-Open a graphic file: PDF, JPEG, PNG, TIFF... or open a molecular structure (mol file).
+Open a graphic file: JPEG, PNG, TIFF... or open a molecular structure (mol file).

 Step 5

-Drag one (or more) of the recognized files from the Finder.
+Drag one (or more) of the recognized files from the desktop.

 Universal Notes

 There are two kinds of textual notes.
-Universal notes behaves normally, can contain any Unicode character and can have a style.
+Universal notes behaves normally, can contain any Unicode character, can have a style, can be rotated.

 Latin Notes

-Latin notes can contain ASCII characters only and are stored more efficiently. iNMR creates automatic subscripts (when a number follows a letter) and superscripts (when a number come before a letter and doesn't follow another letter).
+Latin notes can contain ASCII characters only. iNMR creates automatic subscripts (when a number follows a letter) and superscripts (when a number come before a letter and doesn't follow another letter).
 For example, if you write: 13C and CDCl3 they appear as 13C and CDCl3.
 If you insert a space before and after the numbers, they are displayed normally.

 Subscripts and Superscripts